hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/how_to_writer_ru.md

 ```

-This improved example demonstrates how to test a function returning an object and testing for a specific error.
+This improved example demonStartes how to test a function returning an object and testing for a specific error.
 Remember to replace the example with your code.